Provence Walking Tour10 days / Walking Tours

 Optional Excursion - Châteauneuf-du-Pape Wine Tasting & Dinner

 Stroll through the medieval city of Avignon this morning with your Tour Director.
-You’ll also experience to the Papal Palace with an audio guide.
+You’ll also experience an in-depth visit to the Papal Palace with an audio guide.
 In the 14th century, Pope Clement V chose to reign as pope from his native France, rather than from Rome.
 Visit the opulent palace that he and his successors inhabited during the 75 years of the Avignon Papacy.
 This afternoon, explore the villages of the Luberon Valley.
-Consider joining this evening’s optional Châteauneuf-du-Pape Wine Tasting & Dinner.
+Consider joining this evening’s optional excursion to the Châteauneuf-du-Pape region for a wine tasting and dinner.

 Châteauneuf-du-Pape Wine Tasting & Dinner $89* pp